Nanasaki-Ai/Crosswalk/README.md

         -rgb_volumes_region         # VR
         ...

-*When training an MRN from scratch, run:*
+*When training an MAN from scratch, run:*

 `python main.py`